s-malan/prom-wordseg/README.md

     python3 wordseg/encode.py model_name path/to/audio/root path/to/embeddings/save/root --extension=.flac

-  The model_name can be one of: w2v2_fs, w2v2_hf, hubert_fs, hubert_hf, hubert_shall.
+  The model_name can be one of: w2v2_fs, w2v2_hf, hubert_fs, hubert_hf, hubert_shall, melspec.
 The optional extension argument is the extension of the audio files to be processed.

   2. Optimize hyperparameters for the word segmentation algorithm:

-    python3 wordseg/optimize.py path/to/embeddings/root path/to/audio/alignments/root num_samples --strict=True
+    python3 wordseg/optimize.py path/to/embeddings/root path/to/audio/alignments/root num_samples --strict=True --melspec=True

   The num_samples argument can be set to -1 to sample all the possible audio files in the directory provided.
 The optional strict argument determines if the word boundary hit count is strict or lenient as decribed by D. Harwath in [this](https://ieeexplore.ieee.org/abstract/document/10022827) paper.
+The optional melspec argument additionally optimizes melspec features.

   3. Run the word segmentation algorithm

-    python3 extract_seg.py model_name layer_num path/to/embeddings/root path/to/audio/alignments/root num_samples num_samples --load_hyperparams=True --strict=True
+    python3 extract_seg.py model_name layer_num path/to/embeddings/root path/to/audio/alignments/root num_samples num_samples --align_format=.TextGrid --load_hyperparams=True --strict=True

   The model_name is defined as in 1.
-The layer_num is a valid layer in the specified model (for wav2vec2 and HuBERT this number is in the range [1,12]).
+The layer_num is a valid layer in the specified model (for wav2vec2 and HuBERT this number is in the range [1,12]), for melspec this value must be -1.
 The num_samples argument is defined as in 2.
+The optional align_format argument specifies the extension type of the alignment files.
 The optional load_hyperparams argument loads the saved hyperparameters from 2. and otherwise prompts the user to provide hyperparameter values.
 The optional strict argument is defined as in 3.

 ## Results